skorotkiewicz/react-atomize-store/README.md

 # react-atomize-store

 > A lightweight state management library that simplifies state handling in your applications.
 Easily manage and update your app's state with minimal code.
+With built-in support for IndexedDB, it provides a seamless way to persist your state, making it perfect for storing login tokens or other sensitive information securely.
+Enjoy the convenience of automatic storage and retrieval, ensuring your data is always available when needed.

 ## Install